 An interim action may be imposed on a student or student organization in accordance with the Golden Rule Student Handbook prior to the resolution of an investigation.
 Also, an employee may be placed on paid or unpaid administrative leave prior to the resolution of an investigation.
 Such actions may be taken when, in the professional judgment of designated university officials, a threat of imminent harm to persons or property exists.
 Interim administrative action is not a sanction.
 It is taken in an effort to protect the safety and well-being of the Complainant and/or Respondent, other individuals, the university community, or property.
-Interim administrative action is preliminary in nature; it is in effect only until there is a resolution of the student or employee conduct matter.
+Interim action is preliminary in nature; it is in effect only until there is a resolution of the student or employee conduct matter.

-With regard to a student or student organization, university officials designated to impose an interim action through the Golden Rule Student Handbook include, but are not limited to, the vice president of Student Development and Enrollment Services (SDES) or designee, and the director of the Office of Student Conduct and Academic Integrity or designee.
-With regard to an employee, the appropriate university representative (Human Resources, Academic Affairs, or appropriate supervisory personnel) will impose an interim action.
+With regard to a student or student organization, university officials designated to impose an interim action through the Golden Rule Student Handbook include, but are not limited to, the vice president of Student Success and Well-Being (SSWB) or designee, and the director of the Office of Student Conduct and Academic Integrity or designee.
+With regard to an employee, the appropriate university representative, including the Chief Human Resource Officer will impose an interim action.